jmagaram/rescript-seq/README.md

 Existential quanitifiers **isSomeAnd** and **isNoneOr**.

+Create an option from a function that may fail using **fromTryCatch**.

 Combine two options with **concat**, where `None` functions like a zero.

 "Add" an option to a regular value using **fold** and **foldBack**.